polypoly-eu/polyPod/README.md

 them as separate packages for now.
 Building these properly turned out to be a challenge.

-Yes we tried Yarna workspaces, pnp, pnpm, you name it.
-The ultimate problem seems to be this: The _podigree_ dependency required by _orodruin_ breaks the build (i.e. leads to a broken _container.js_) if it is referenced through a symbolic link.
-Yarn's `file:` protocol forces copying the directory into `node_modules`, which alleviates the issues.
-If we can solve this issue, we can presumably move to `nodeLinker: "pnp"`, workspaces and all that, and get rid of that nasty custom build script.
+Currently, it appears _orodruin_ is only being built correctly when referencing _podigree_ using Yarn's `file:` rather than `link:` protocol.
+Since we are currently using the `link:` protocol, _orodruin is currently broken_.
+You can tell if you try to run [orodruin/example](orodruin/example).

+If we can't fix this issue, we have to revert to Yarn 1.x and using the `file:` protocol for the _podigree_ dependency in _orodruin_.
+Yarn 2.x supports the file protocol as well, but this will make _orodruin_'s `yarn.lock` file unstable.

+If we do manage to fix this, we can probably switch to `nodeLinker: pnp` and Yarn workspaces, eliminating most/all of the logic currently in `build.js`.

 ## Testing